splynx/docs/files/en/addons_modules/whalebone/whalebone.md

 ![img](0.png)

-The main advantage of such scheme is visibility of local IP addresses that send the actual DNS requests.
+The **main advantage of such scheme is visibility of local IP addresses that send the actual DNS requests**.

-Whalebone supports the latest versions of the most popular Linux distributions, but only without desktop environments (GNOME, KDE, etc.).
+Whalebone supports the latest versions of the most popular Linux server distributions, e.g. Ubuntu.
 The **minimum hardware requirements** are 2 CPU cores, 4 GB RAM, and a 40 GB HDD.
 Such machine can handle up to 20 000 users.

-The **network setup requirements** you can find [here](https://docs.whalebone.io/en/latest/local_resolver.html#local-resolver-system-requirements)
+The **network setup requirements** you can find [here](https://docs.whalebone.io/en/latest/local_resolver.html#local-resolver-system-requirements).

-Once the server is ready and you bought the Whalebone license, go to the Whalebone Portal, on the menu bar click on **Resolvers** and press the button **Create new**.
+Once your virtual or physical server is ready and you bought the Whalebone license, go to the Whalebone Portal - https://latest.whalebone.io (resolver is managed using cloud platform only), on the menu bar click on **Resolvers** and press the button **Create new**.

 ![img](1.png)